BagritsevichStepan/kotlin-course/dsl/README.md

 # Makrobot DSL

-The project contains the implementation of the Robot DSL using Kotlin DSL Development Technologie.
+The project contains the implementation of the Makrobot DSL using Kotlin DSL Development Technologie.

+With the Makrobot DSL you can create your robot, defining its parts from head to chassis, and then create scripts for it.

 ## Links
 1. [Robot Description](#robot-description)